Team Germany

 Tim Hüttner Yaqu Pacha Team Germany

 Even as a child, I was very interested in the world of whales and dolphins.
-I am a biologist and have already conducted research with manatees and dolphins as part of my studies.
-I am currently working on my doctoral thesis on dolphin sensory systems.
-Through my collaboration with Dr. von Fersen, I also became a member of YAQU PACHA and support YAQU PACHA with events and the organization of projects in Germany.
-In our society, I have the chance to do something myself for the conservation of too many endangered marine animals, e.g. the vaquita.
+I am a biologist and have already conducted research on manatees and dolphins as part of my studies.
+I am currently working on my doctoral thesis on sensory perception in dolphins.
+Through my collaboration with Dr. von Fersen, I eventually became a member of YAQU PACHA and support YAQU PACHA at events and in the organization of projects in Germany.
+In our society, I have the opportunity to do something myself to help preserve marine animals that are too often threatened, such as the vaquita.

 Andreas Haller